oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ### 2.4 Chat
-The two LLMs availble could be tested straightful to understand their behaviour with generic questions.
+The two LLMs available could be tested straightful to understand their behaviour with generic questions.
 Before to access the chat GUI

 ![chat](images/chat.jpg)